Managing Soil Tilth:

 |Table 2.
 Comparison of Fine-Textured (Clayey) Soil and Coarse-Textured (Sandy) Soil|

 |Nutrient holding Capacity||high||low|

 |Warming in spring||slow||fast|

 Structure refers to how the various particles of sand, silt and clay fit together, creating pore spaces of various sizes.
 Sand, silt, and clay particles are “glued” together by chemical and biological processes creating aggregates (clusters of particles).
 Mycorrhizae, earthworms, soil microorganisms and plant roots are responsible for creating aggregates.
 [Figures 3& 4]

 Figure 3.
 The size of pore spaces between soil particles plays a key role in plant growth.
 Pore spaces are a function of soil texture and structure.

 Figure 4.
 Examples of soil structure with pore space (line drawing from USDA.)

-The term peds describes the soil’s individual aggregates or dirt clods.
+The term peds describes the soil’s individual aggregates or clods.
 Soils that create strong peds tolerate working and still maintain good structure.
 In some soils, the peds are extremely strong, making cultivation difficult except when the soil moisture is precisely right.
 Soils with soft peds may be easy to cultivate, but may readily pulverize destroying the soil’s natural structure.